A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Parallel Elite Biased Framework

 \subsection{Communication Method}

-The proposed parallel framework is based on a distributed topology.
-There is no master process or central memory.
-To reduce the communication load, each process only communicates with a limited number of processes, i.e., its neighbors.
-In this paper we consider 2 distributed topologies: the bidirectional ring topology and the torus topology.
+The proposed PEB framework is based on a distributed topology.
+To reduce the communication load, each process only communicates with a number of neighboring processes.
+In this paper, we consider two distributed topologies: the bidirectional ring topology and the torus topology.
+They are two of the most natural distributed topologies and widely used in the area of parallel metaheuristics~\cite{alba2005parallel,crainic2010parallel}.
 Both topologies support flexible process number.
-Fig. \ref{fig:2_parallel_stru} illustrates the examples of these parallel topologies.
-In the bidirectional ring topology (Fig. \ref{fig:stru_bir}), each process has 2 neighbors.
-For example, the neighbors of process 1 are process 2 and process 8.
-In the torus topology (Fig. \ref{fig:stru_tor}), each process has 4 neighbors.
-For example, the neighbors of process 1 are process 2, process 5, process 4 and process 13.
+Figure \ref{fig:2_parallel_stru} illustrates the examples of these parallel topologies.
+In the bidirectional ring topology, each process has two neighbors.
+For example, in Figure \ref{fig:2_parallel_stru}(a), the neighbors of process 1 are process 2 and process 8.
+In the torus topology, each process has four neighbors.
+For example, in Figure \ref{fig:2_parallel_stru}(b) the neighbors of process 1 are process 2, process 5, process 4 and process 13.

-The communication load is a very important issue in a parallel metaheuristic.
-A rigidly synchronous communication strategy may cause heavy communication load and reduce the efficiency of the algorithm.
-In our proposed parallel framework, communications are based on message passing and the messages are solutions.
-For each search process, we denote $s_{hb}$ as the historical best solution found by itself and $S_r$ as the set of solutions received from its neighbors.
-Each member in $S_r$ corresponds to a neighbor and it always is the newest solution received from that neighbor.
+A well-designed parallel metaheuristic must control the communication load of the processes.
+A rigidly synchronous communication strategy may cause heavy communication load and reduce the efficiency of the parallel metaheuristic.
+The PEB framework follows an asynchronous communication pattern.
+For each search process in the PEB framework, we denote $s_{hb}$ as the historical best solution found by itself and $S_r$ as the set of solutions received from its neighboring processes.
 After a given period of time, each process checks whether $s_{hb}$ has changed since the previous sending.
-If so, it will send the new $s_{hb}$ to its neighbors.
-Meanwhile each process always prepares to receive new solutions and updates $S_r$ by the newly received solutions.
-Note that, although a process may receive better solutions from its neighbors, it still sends the best solution found by itself to its neighbors.
-This keeps the diversity of processes.
-When the target solution value is achieved by a process, this process will broadcast a stop message to all the other processes.
-We can see that, our proposed parallel framework does not require the processes to be synchronous.
-The communication only happens when a sending request occurs.
-It does not require the sender and the receiver to be in the same iteration.
-Hence in the proposed parallel framework, different search processes may have passed different iterations when the communication happens.
+If so, it sends the new $s_{hb}$ to its neighbors.
+Meanwhile each process keeps receiving new solutions from its neighboring processes.
+Note that, although a process may receive better solutions from its neighbors, it always sends the best solution found by itself to its neighbors.
+This maintains the diversity of the parallel metaheuristic.
 This strategy is helpful to reduce the communication load among processes.